 - Wychwood Garden, Mole Creek

 - Old WesleyDale, Mole Creek

 You’ll remember today as one of the best days you’ve ever spent touring gardens!

-Jennifer Stackhouse is a renowned Australian garden writer, editor and author of several gardening books who will, for the first time, open her one-acre Barrington garden in Tasmania’s lush northwest to an interstate garden group.
-She moved there from NSW in July 2014, attracted by the timber Federation home set in an old garden with a small orchard and mature trees that had been lovingly planted and tended for 28 years by keen gardeners.
+Jennifer Stackhouse is a renowned Australian garden writer, editor and author of several gardening books who moved from NSW in July 2014 to a one-acre Barrington garden in Tasmania’s lush northwest to an interstate garden group.
+She was attracted by the timber Federation home set in an old garden with a small orchard and mature trees that had been lovingly planted and tended for 28 years by keen gardeners.
 The area she now calls home enjoys a cool climate with high rainfall and has rich red soil.
 We’ll be able to admire foxgloves, poppies, peonies, clematis, roses, rhododendrons and dogwoods, hear about the changes she has made and what it’s like making a ‘cool’ change.

 Bees do much more than just pollinate and at Melita Honey Farm you can look into a glass-backed hive and see the queen bee laying eggs and the workers spinning the nectar into liquid gold!
 They produce 50 varieties of honey, nougat and 12 flavours of honey ice cream.
 How sweet is that!
-(Overnight Cradle Mountain Hotel) BLD
+(Overnight Peppers Seaport Hotel, Launceston) BLD

 Day 11: Tuesday 26 November, Cradle Mountain – Longford – Launceston Airport